nilsreiter/pills-repository/README.md

 - Morning/Noon/Evening/Night: How many pieces need to be taken (settable in steps of 0.25)? (four entities of type `number`)
 - Empty: When will the supply be empty? (sensor of device class `timestamp`)
 - Soon empty: Do we have to act? (binary sensor of device class `problem`)
+- The component adds a service that can be called in the morning, noon, evening and night.
+This service reduces the number of tablets left by the specified amount (this could be run as an automation)

 ![](img/screenshot-device.png)